Aoife O'Donovan: I'm With Her (2014–Present)

+In 2021, she was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

+Solo Career (2010–Present)

 In June 2010, O'Donovan released her first solo recording, Blue Light, in the form of a limited edition 7" vinyl.

 O'Donovan is the guest vocalist on the 2013 Grammy winning The Goat Rodeo Sessions (2011 Sony Masterworks), an album recorded by cellist Yo-Yo Ma, bassist Edgar Meyer, mandolinist Chris Thile and fiddler Stuart Duncan.
 The album includes two vocal tracks featuring O'Donovan and Chris Thile.
 O'Donovan co-wrote one of those tracks, "Here And Heaven", with Meyer, Thile and Duncan.

 In November 2012, Aoife signed a deal with Yep Roc Records.
 A single, "Red & White & Blue & Gold" was released April 2, 2013, and her full-length debut album, "Fossils", produced by Tucker Martine, was released on June 11, 2013.

 Aoife has toured with the Punch Brothers, Transatlantic Sessions, the Milk Carton Kids, Elephant Revival, The Goat Rodeo Sessions and The Lone Bellow, makes frequent appearances on Chris Thile's Live From Here as well as headlining performances both in the US and abroad.

-In 2015, Aoife toured extensively with Sara Watkins (a founding member of Nickel Creek) and Sarah Jarosz under the combined tour banner of "I'm With Her".
-This combo came about after an impromptu performance at the 2014 Telluride Bluegrass Festival.
-The trio released their debut album See You Around on Rounder Records in 2018.

 In 2016, Aoife released her sophomore solo studio album on Yep Roc Records, titled In The Magic Hour.
 On September 9, she also released the live album Man In A Neon Coat: Live From Cambridge, also on Yep Roc Records.

 In 2018, Aoife wrote and recorded an original song titled "Are You There" for Elizabeth Chomko's short-film What They Had starring Hilary Swank.

-In 2019, Aoife and her band I'm with Her won a Grammy Award for Best American Roots Song for their song "Call My Name".
+In 2020, Aoife and her band I'm with Her won a Grammy Award for Best American Roots Song for their song "Call My Name".

 In 2020, Aoife released her string quartet EP, Bullfrog's Croon (and Other Songs).
 As a solo artist she was inter alia part of the Newport Folk Festival in July 2021.

 In 2022, O'Donovan released Age of Apathy, a solo record produced by Joe Henry with guest performances by Allison Russell and Madison Cunningham.
 In November 2022, it received a Grammy nomination for Best Folk Album.

-O'Donovan lives in Brooklyn, New York.
+In 2024, O'Donovan released All My Friends, a solo album originally commissioned for the anniversary of the 19th amendment.
+All My Friends features collaboration with The Westerlies, the Knights, Anaïs Mitchell, and the San Francisco Girls' Chorus.